CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 This is not your typical Proton Drive app.
-Its a utility to manage your upload or download files from/to your User home Directory: "Documents, Pictures, Videos, Music, Download -etc" also there is a drop down menu button which then you can choose to upload a file/folder to your Proton Account Drive. more options to come in the near future.
+Its a utility to manage your upload or download files from/to your User home Directory: "Documents, Pictures, Videos, Music, Download -etc" in/out your Proton Drive Cloud Account - also there is a drop down menu button which then you can choose to upload a file/folder to your Proton Account Drive. more options to come in the near future.

 This app is Opened Sourced and the source code is accessable and readable at anytime - so you know nothing fishy is running in the background, no telemetry and no data collected by the developer.